turingschool/lesson_plans/ruby_04-apis_and_scalability/js_refactor_tractor.md

          .concat(traverse(start.right));
 }
 ```
 And that's it.

-So, break your if/elses into functions/objects if nothing else, take a look for patterns that make the problem easier, and see if recursion can be an aid as well.
+So, break your if/elses into functions/objects if you can, take a good look for patterns and making the problem easier, and see if recursion can help as well.

 ## Your Turn